 The pressure switch set points can be adjusted manually.
 Locate the switch in the process gas supply line.
-To increase the set point turn the wheel clockwise.
-Turn the top of the switch counter clockwise to decrease the pressure set point so the alarm will not occur until the pressure drops to a lower point.
+To adjust, loosen the knurled lock nut at the top of the switch.
+To increase the set point, turn the top of the switch clockwise so the alarm occurs at a higher pressure.
+Turn the top of the switch counterclockwise to decrease the pressure set point so the alarm will not occur until the pressure drops to a lower point.
+Turn the knurled wheel clockwise to "lock in" the setpoint position.